cr0mll/cyberclopaedia/Notes/System Internals/Windows/Active Directory (AD)/Schema/index.md

 |Windows Server 2019|88|
 |Windows Server 2022|88|

-One can check the version of the currently used schema by using ADSI Edit.
+One can check the version of the currently used schema with ADSI Edit.
 Open ADSI Edit, click on `Action -> Connect To...`.
-Click on `Select a well known Naming Context` and choose `Schema`.
+Click on `Select a well known Naming Context` and choose the `Schema` [naming context](../Naming%20Contexts.md).

 ![](Resources/Images/ADSI%20Edit%20Schema%20NC.png)